 \section{Retrolensing in the Reissner-Nordstr\"{o}m spacetime}

-In this section, investigated retrolensing in the Reissner-Nordstr\"{o}m spacetime as follow Ref.~\cite{Bozza:2004kq}.
-As shown in Fig.~\ref{Lens_Configuration}, we consider a lens configuration that the ray is emitted by the sun S, it is reflected by the photon sphere as a lens L with a deflection angle $\alpha$ and it reaches an observer O. An image I with an image angle $\theta$ can be seen by the observer O. We define effective deflection angle $\bar{\alpha}$ as
+In this section we investigate the retrolensing of rays outside and inside of the photon sphere, the percent errors of the deflection angles in the strong deflection limits, and retrolensing light curves in the Reissner-Nordstr\"{o}m spacetime.
+As shown in Fig.~\ref{Lens_Configuration}, we consider a lens configuration where the ray is emitted by the Sun S, it is reflected by the photon sphere as a lens L with a deflection angle $\alpha$, and it reaches an observer O. An image I with an image angle $\theta$ can be seen by the observer O. We define an effective deflection angle $\bar{\alpha}$ as

-where $n$ is a winding number of the ray.
+where $n$ is the winding number of the ray.

 By using a source angle $\beta \equiv \angle$OLS defined in the domain 0~$\leq \beta \leq \pi$ and an angle $\bar{\theta}$ between the line~LS and the light ray at~S, the Ohanian lens equation~\cite{Ohanian_1987,Bozza:2004kq,Bozza:2008ev} is expressed by